Esri/lerc/README.md

 `uint lerc_encode(...)` | Compresses a given image into a pre-allocated buffer.
 If that buffer is too small, the function fails with the corresponding error code.
 The function also returns the number of bytes written.
 `uint lerc_getBlobInfo(...)` | Looks into a given Lerc byte blob and returns an array with all the header info.
 From this, the image to be decoded can be allocated and constructed.
 This function is optional.
 You don't need to call it if you already know the image properties such as tile size and data type.
 `uint lerc_decode(...)` | Uncompresses a given Lerc byte blob into a pre-allocated image.
 If the data found in the Lerc byte blob does not fit the specified image properties, the function fails with the corresponding error code.
 `uint lerc_decodeToDouble(...)` | Uncompresses a given Lerc byte blob into a pre-allocated image of type double independent of the compressed data type.
-This function was added mainly to be called from other languages such as C# and Python.
+This function was added mainly to be called from other languages such as Python and C#.

 To support the case that not all image pixels are valid, a mask image can be passed.
 It has one byte per pixel, 1 for valid, 0 for invalid.